 Related Tax Questions

-I am a British citizen who has been working in France for
+I am a Belgian/American citizen living & working in the UK.

 Ask a Tax Professional

 Disclaimer: Information in questions, answers, and other posts on this site ("Posts") comes from individual users, not JustAnswer; JustAnswer is not responsible for Posts.
 Posts are for general information, are not intended to substitute for informed professional advice (medical, legal, veterinary, financial, etc.), or to establish a professional-client relationship.
 The site and services are provided "as is" with no warranty or representations by JustAnswer regarding the qualifications of Experts.
 To see what credentials have been verified by a third-party service, please click on the "Verified" symbol in some Experts' profiles.
 JustAnswer is not intended or designed for EMERGENCY questions which should be directed immediately by telephone or in-person to qualified professionals.

 Privacy & Security

 © 2003-2017 JustAnswer LLC